ChiaraCati/FlooData/README.md

 ## 🏞 Scenario

-**ISPRA** is the owner institution of some of the Open data sets we relied on while gathering source data or building FlooData's Catalogue.
+**ISPRA** is the owner institution of some of the Open datasets we relied on while gathering source data or building FlooData's Catalogue.
 [LinkedIspra](http://dati.isprambiente.it/) is their pilot project on Linked Open Data following W3S guidelines.
-It is by a Catalog (issued in 2016) composed of 5 datasets:
+It is a Catalog (issued in 2016) composed of 5 datasets:
 * [ReNDiS](http://dati.isprambiente.it/dataset/il-rendis/), the National Directory of Soil Defense Interventions
 * [CDS](http://dati.isprambiente.it/dataset/cds/), the Land Consumption in Italy
 * [RMN](http://dati.isprambiente.it/dataset/rmn-la-rete-mareografica-nazionale/), the  National Mareographic Network